 This is a set of five fabulous antique, early 1900's, French confit pots.
 They are gorgeous accent pieces for a period kitchen / rustic farmhouse.
 Excellent for storing kitchen utensils or as planters for herbs.

 Dating from the early 1900's; they are handmade and therefore have a charming, slightly uneven, surface texture and rough glaze style.

 Hand thrown, they have all the original clay marks, and undulations - fabulously charming and unique!

 These pots are in excellent condition.

 The bottoms haves "edge nibbles", a rough texture and a few "'grazes"' but nothing serious.
-They have flaws and gouges that were present at the firing and glazing stages, but no chips or cracks post firing.
+They have flaws and gouges that were present at the firing and glazing stages.
+The lips and handles have a few light "nibbles" too.

-All still perfectly watertight, they are utterly charming, with their "dints" and "indentations".
+All still perfectly watertight, they are utterly charming, with their "dints" and "indentations" and "grazes".

-They are all glazed on the inside, a couple of them have the beginnings of "aged hairline crackle" to the glazes.
-They are all perfectly clean and useable, some are dis-coloured and slightly stained from years of genuine use in French provincial kitchens, which is desirable for that "aged to perfection" patina!
+A couple of them have the beginnings of "aged hairline crackle" to the glazes.
+They are all perfectly useable, some are dis-coloured and stained from years of genuine use in French provincial kitchens, which is desirable for that "aged to perfection" patina!

 Their earthy colours makes them the perfect accessory for French provincial interiors.

 Please take a good look at the photos for details of their flaws and gouges etc.